zouppen/haskell-curl-aeson/README.md

 ### On Ubuntu and Debian

-Starting from Ubuntu 12.04 and Debian wheezy, all the dependencies are found from the repositories:
+Starting from Ubuntu 12.04 and Debian wheezy, all dependencies are found from repositories:

     sudo apt-get install libghc-aeson-dev libghc-curl-dev cabal-install